-The underlying Motivation Check is a tool used in the SoS Method to create more self-awareness.
+The underlying Motivation Check is a tool used in the Sense of Self Method (SoS) to create more self-awareness.
 The forms that are presented in this section of the HySoS website are for download purposes for the following people:

-If you understand your motivations, you have a key to understanding yourself.
-Why do you do what you do, or avoid doing some things – often at all cost?
-If you under- stand what you are actually after, you come closer to seeing the whole picture of yourself.
+If you understand your Motivation, you have a key to understanding yourself.
+WHY do you do WHAT you do, or avoid doing some things – often at all cost?
+If you understand what you are actually after, you come closer to seeing the whole picture of yourself.

 On the surface we think we know what makes us get up in the morning but surprisingly, deeply hidden underneath that surface of our conscious awareness, there can be a whole world of motivations at work that so far we have no idea of.
 By figuring out what your ultimate goals are, you get to know yourself thoroughly and learn what you are all about.
 Self-knowledge is power!
 Knowing yourself fully will enable you to make smart decisions from which others also benefit.

-Questioning your Motivation is a way to find out whether you have a Natural Sense of your Self or are dependent on a Substitute Sense of Self for your Self-experience.
-With the help of the forms below you’ll shed more light in the dark corners of your subconscious motivations, thus getting more of a true understanding of why you do what you do.
+Questioning your Motivation is a way to find out whether you have a Natural Sense of Self or are dependent on a Substitute Sense of Self for your Self-experience.
+With the help of the forms below you’ll shed more light in the dark corners of your subconscious motivations, thus getting more of a true understanding of WHY you do WHAT you do.

 Please study the first and second charts thoroughly so you get a sense of the categories of each concept in the header.
 The third and fourth charts are blank forms for you to print out and fill in yourself.

-The fourth form is to be filled in by you with what you might use as Vehicles and what would be your Ego-References and Hidden Agenda, and personal Hidden Goal?
+The fourth form is to be filled in by you with what you might use as Vehicle and what would be your Ego-References and Hidden Agenda, and personal Hidden Goal?